-The next steps are clearly aimed at supporting specific student needs for both individuals and groups with similar needs related to all three areas of business learning (conceptual understanding, technical skills, AND problem-solving strategies).
-Candidate should be explicit about how next steps will strategically support individuals and groups and explain how that support will address each individual's and group's needs in relation to the areas of business learning.

-The candidate explains how principles of research or theory support the proposed changes, with clear connections between the principles and the next steps.
-The explanations are explicit, well-articulated, and demonstrate a thorough understanding of the research or theoretical principles involved.
+- The next steps are clearly aimed at supporting specific student needs for both individuals and groups with similar needs to improve their learning relative to at least one of the following visual arts components: interpreting art, developing works of art/design, and/or relating art to context.
+Candidate should be explicit about how next steps will strategically support individuals and groups and explain how that support will address each individual's and group's needs in relation to the areas of visual arts learning. - The candidate explains how research principles of research and theory support the proposed changes, with clear connections between the principles and the next steps.
+The explanations are explicit, well articulated, and demonstrate a thorough understanding of the research or theoretical principles involved.